VictoriaMetrics/operator/README.md

  It defines default configuration options, like images for components, timeouts, features.

-## Kubernetes compatibility versions
+## Kubernetes' compatibility versions

-operator tested at kubernetes versions from 1.16 to 1.21
+operator tested at kubernetes versions from 1.16 to 1.22

+ For clusters version below 1.16 you must use legacy CRDs from [path](config/crd/legacy) and disable CRD controller with flag: `--controller.disableCRDOwnership=true`

 ## Troubleshooting